Commercial & Corporate Law

 - Establish 100% foreign-capital companies,

-- Become partners in Turkish companies,
+- Become partners in existing Turkish companies,

 - Open branches, liaison offices, or representative offices,